simple-crypto/SMAesH-challenge/website/src/submission.md

 ## Upload

-Create your team and upload your submission on the [submission server](https://submit.smaesh-challenge.simple-crypto.org/).
+Create your team and upload your submission package (e.g., `mysubmission.zip`) on the [submission server](https://submit.smaesh-challenge.simple-crypto.org/).